mrrustemka/apple/README.md

-Apple web site.
+Apple website.
 Single page application created with the React and Bootstrap.
-For launch the application need to instal node_modules (npm install) and than, launch the app (npm start).
+To launch the application, you need to install node_modules (npm install) and then, launch the app (npm start).

 Project structure:
 1) public: